“Are you real?”

 Like a phoenix, I rose from the ashes and became a new person, a better me.

-I’ve learned even more about effective break-up recovery, and together with my friend the psychoanalyst, I developed a 7-step coaching program which has helped many people to get over their break-ups in a record time.
+I've learned even more about effective break-up recovery, and together with my friend the psychoanalyst, I developed a 7-step coaching program which has helped many people to get over their breakups in record time.

 So, what would you say – am I real?

 Man, you won't believe how real I am.